daominah/mycv/readme.md

 ## Education

 Talented Engineer in Applied Mathematics and Informatics.
-Granting college: Hanoi University of Science and Technology ( DH Bach Khoa Ha Noi)
+Granting college: Hanoi University of Science and Technology (DH Bach Khoa Ha Noi)
 Degree Classification: Good (3.02/4 or 7.7/10)

 ## Skills

+* Understand basic data structures and algorithms.
+  Good at reading and implementing articles.
+Decent math background (probability, optimization, graph, ..)
+* Basic knowledge of designing a horizontal scalable system.
 * 2+ years experience of using Go.
 Understand Go's terms: pprof, go test, channel, mutex, interface, context, go mod, ..
 * Worked with popular DBMSs: MongoDB, MySQL.
   Understand index as a balanced search tree.
   Aware of effects when concurrently read and write data.
-* Understand basic data structures and algorithms.
-  Good at reading and implementing articles.
-Decent math background (probability, optimization, graph, ..)
 * Familiar with Linux, Docker.
 * Strong strategy gamers (chess, AoE, DotA, ..)

 ## Experiences

 * TechX software JSC, Software Engineer, Sep 2019 - now
   * Write a service that receives data from Ha Noi Stock Exchange (HNX) and Ho Chi Minh city Stock Exchange (HOSE) then saves the data in TechX format.
   * Write a web crawler that can filter near-duplicate pages and classify whether or not an abbreviation is a stock symbol (example VND can stand for Vndirect securities corporation